paveu/content-publisher/README.md

   - fixing comment thread, add bootstrap
   - braintree tutorial for those who wants to run it in production mode
   - fixing video description, to be more readable. use content manipulation plugins
+  - add automatic resize and compress images with PIL

 ### Version
 * project version: 1.1